Graphics-Programming-Virtual-Meetup/resources/readme.md

 ### GPU Architecture
 - 🎥 [CIS 565 GPU Programming and Architecture](http://cis565-fall-2021.github.io/) - A course that introduce parallel programming with a Computer Graphics flavor.
-- [Gentle introduction to GPUs inner workings](https://vksegfault.github.io/posts/gentle-intro-gpu-inner-workings/) - This article summarizes some lower level aspect of how GPU executes.
-It uses the Vulkan API terminology, but the concept is largely platform independent.
+- [Gentle introduction to GPUs inner workings](https://vksegfault.github.io/posts/gentle-intro-gpu-inner-workings/) - This article summarizes some lower-level aspects of how GPU executes.
+It uses the Vulkan API terminology, but the concept is largely platform-independent.
 - [GCN – two ways of latency hiding and wave occupancy](https://bartwronski.com/2014/03/27/gcn-two-ways-of-latency-hiding-and-wave-occupancy/)
 - [Breaking Down Barriers](https://therealmjp.github.io/posts/breaking-down-barriers-part-1-whats-a-barrier/)
 - [How does a GPU Shader work?](https://aras-p.info/texts/files/2018Academy%20-%20GPU.pdf)